Take our audience survey

 Shades of Purple: Dialogue across difference

 Shades of Purple: Dialogue across difference in greater Minnesota is a conversation program led by Project Optimist.
-We’re coordinating a series of community events that bring greater Minnesotans together to discuss controversial topics.
+We’re coordinating a series of community conversations that bring greater Minnesotans together to discuss controversial topics.

 The Shades of Purple events will feed into a podcast series and written stories published by Project Optimist.
 The stories will share insights from the events that the rest of Minnesota (and the world!) can learn from.